sumanparihar/sushicounterclient/MISO/MISO/README.txt

 Any errors encountered will be written to an error file in the same directory.

-The syntax for the utility takes a start and end date in mmyyyy format and an optional list of library codes.
+The syntax for the utility takes a start and end date in mmyyyy format and an optional list of library codes delimited by commas with no space.

 Examples
-miso 012008 052008
+miso -d 200801 200805
-miso 122008 052009 XER,ER1
+miso -d 200812 200905 -l XER,ER1

 There is also a validation mode to validate local Sushi-Counter XML files.
 The syntax is: miso -v [filename]